 Enthusiasm can be learned, because it is largely based on your inner attitude.
 The most important prerequisite for this is positive thinking.
-This does not mean that you should sweep problems under the table or talk yourself out of serious difficulties.
+That doesn't mean you should sweep problems under the rug or gloss over serious difficulties.
 Positive thinking just means focusing on the positive aspects in life.
 Because you can always look at things from several sides.
 If you focus on the negative, it is much harder for you to feel enthusiasm.

 Instead, try to focus on the positive aspects whenever you can.
 You have already taken the first step towards enthusiasm.
 Now you can move on step by step.
 Enthusiasm is not rational, but it is inevitably connected to your mind and your Thoughts together.